octo-technology/OpenTezos/docs/baker/cli-baker.md

 export PATH=~/tezos:$PATH
 ```

-Or, if you prefer, put `./` before each following command line.
+Or, if you prefer, put `./` before each following `tezos-` command line.

 ### Download a snapshot for your target network